constantbourdrez/adl24-sleep-stage/README.md

 Project for the course "Advanced Deep-Learning", in the 3rd year of ESPCI, 2024.

 - The data can be downloaded from [this drive](https://drive.google.com/drive/folders/176qhDmYUDzQg5yrv-IPzkpKSCR3Jv083?usp=sharing).
 - This [notebook](./data_preparation.ipynb) decribes the dataset, provides explanations to the data and how to use and plot them.
-Moreover, at the end of this ntebook, it is showed how to use a simple CNN to make a first classification.
+Moreover, at the end of this notebook, it is showed how to use a simple CNN to make a first classification.
+- You can download the final report of this project following this link : https://dl.espci.fr/ticket/947d5c133b5e0973965d7235a5d881ba

 To better start with, the data are pre-processed.
 In the directory `5-cassette` you will find the data subsampled at 20 kHZ, segmented in segments of 30s each.
-It could be easier to start with only the cassette part and then see how telemetry can be included in the study.

-The possible tasks can be split in different subprojects: what kind of models, of pre-processig, and evaluation of the performances.
-These subprojects are not mutually exclusive and they can be mixed.
+We use only the cassette part.

 ## Fetch data from dvc and GCP initialization